Louis Claude de Saint-Martin

-Louis Claude de Saint-Martin (18 January 1743 - 14 October 1803) was a French philosopher, known as le philosophe inconnu ("the unknown philosopher"), the name under which his works were published.
+Louis Claude de Saint‑Martin (18 January 1743 – 14 October 1803) was a French freemason and philosopher, known as le philosophe inconnu ('the unknown philosopher'), the name under which his works were published.
 He was an influential Christian mystic whose legacy, together with that of his mentor Martinez de Pasqually, inspired the founding of the Martinist Order.
+Initiated under the name 'Eques a Leone Sidero', he was a member of the Societé des Initiés, an inner order of mystical freemasons directed by Jean-Baptiste Willermoz, in which they allegedly received revelations from an 'Unknown Agent' (Agent Inconnu).

-Léonce de Saint-Martin, composer and organist, was a distant relative of Louis-Claude de Saint-Martin.
+Léonce de Saint-Martin, composer and organist, was a distant relative of Louis‑Claude de Saint‑Martin.

 Life

-He was born at Amboise, into a family from the lesser nobility of central France.
+He was born in Amboise into a family of the lesser nobility of central France.

-As his father wished, he tried first law and then the army as a profession.
-While in the garrison at Bordeaux, he came under the influence of Martinez de Pasqually, usually called a Portuguese Jew (although later research has revealed the probability that he was a Spanish Catholic), who taught a species of mysticism drawn from cabbalistic sources, and endeavoured to found thereon a secret cult with magical or theurgical rites.
-Around September 1768, Saint-Martin was introduced to the Elect Coëns.
-From 1768 until 1771, Saint-Martin worked at Bordeaux as secretary to Martinez de Pasqually.
+At his father's wish, he first tried law, and then the army, as a profession.
+While in the garrison at Bordeaux, he came under the influence of Martinez de Pasqually, usually described as a Portuguese Jew (although later research has revealed the probability that he was a Spanish Catholic), who taught a form of mysticism drawn from cabbalistic sources and endeavoured to found a secret cult with magical or theurgical rites.
+Around September 1768, Saint‑Martin was introduced to the Elect Coëns.
+From 1768 until 1771, he worked at Bordeaux as secretary to Martinez de Pasqually.

 In 1771, Saint-Martin left the army to become a preacher of mysticism.
 In the same year, he was living with Jean-Baptiste Willermoz at Lyon, while writing his first book.
 His conversational powers made him welcome in Parisian salons; but his zeal led him to England, where he made the acquaintance of William Law, the English mystic, and to Italy and Switzerland, as well as to the chief towns of France.
 In February 1784, Saint-Martin joined Society of Harmony in Paris.
 In 1787, he met the works of William Law on a trip to London.
 From 1788 until 1791 he resided at Strasbourg, where he met Baron Karl Göran Silfverhjelm, the nephew of Emanuel Swedenborg.
 At Strasbourg, in 1788, he met Charlotte de Boecklin, who introduced him to the writings of Jakob Böhme.
 In July 1790, he resigned from Rectified Scottish Rite and asked Jean-Baptiste Willermoz for his name to be removed from all Masonic registers.
 In 1792, Saint-Martin began corresponding with the Swiss theosopher Niklaus Anton Kirchberger von Liebisdorf.

 A nobleman, he was interned and his property was confiscated during the French Revolution.
 He was later freed by local officials, who wanted him to become a school teacher.
-He was brought up a strict Catholic, and always remained attached to the Church, although his first work, Of Errors and Truth, was placed upon the Index.
-He died at Aulnay (now Châtenay-Malabry), from October 13 to October 14, 1803.
+He was brought up a strict Catholic and always remained attached to the Church, although his first work, Of Errors and Truth, was placed upon the Index.
+He died at Aulnay (now Châtenay-Malabry), on the night of 13–14 October 1803.